When you know yourself, you can plan your career and education based on what's important to you: your interests, abilities, values and experiences.

 English Language Proficiency

 If English is your second language, you must provide proof of English language proficiency (ELP) prior to admission.
 ELP must have been completed within two years prior to application to the program.
 Acceptable evidence of ELP may be one of the following:

-- CELPIP General overall score of 7, with a minimum band score of 7
+- CELPIP General overall score of 7, no section score below 6

 Work Experience Requirements